Below are some frequently asked questions about the COVID-19 vaccine.

 Anyone with a severe allergy to other vaccines or any injectable medication (intravenous or other delivery route) should discuss with their physicians whether to receive the vaccination; if the decision is to receive the vaccination, then the person should be observed for 30 minutes after receiving the injection in a setting in which severe reactions can be treated.

 Anyone who received convalescent plasma or a monoclonal antibody intended to treat COVID-19 should wait 90 days before getting the vaccine.

 More information on the COVID-19 and its contraindications can be found on the CDC website.

 Question: If I get the vaccine, do I still need to wear a mask?

-Answer: Yes.
+Answer: In some instances, yes.
 While the vaccine will protect you from getting ill, there are several reasons you need to keep wearing masks, practicing social distancing, washing hands, and avoiding large gatherings until many others across the country get the vaccine.
 Transmission to and from others is still being formally studied as we work to combat this virus in the community.